signalfx/terraform-signalfx-slx/README.md

 * alerting based on SLO violations
   * configurable (defaults to 1m) notification of SLO violations
   * detectors notify team to leverage [notification policies](https://docs.signalfx.com/en/latest/managing/teams/team-notifications.html)
+* error budget (hourly) notification and visualization (as a function of error ratio)
 * support for adding your own important charts below the built in content

 # How to Use It